tothenew/terraform-azure-app-service/README.md

 ## Azure Storage Backup

-This Terraform configuration deploys an Azure Storage resources for backup purposes .
+This Terraform configuration deploys an Azure Storage resources for backup purposes by set enable_backup = true.

 ### Inputs